petra1/AccessibilityDemo/README.md

 <li>Scroll down to Accessbility and open it.</li>
 <li>Scroll to Talkbaxck and open it.</li>
 <li>Activate Talkback with the button next to "Use TalkBack".</li>
- <li>Mayby you asked to give talkbak some permsions.
+ <li>Mayby you asked to give Talkback some permsions.
 If so do it, please.
 </ol>

 <p>